Swasbuckler/filter-search-crud-angular/README.md

 ## What have I Achieved and Learnt through this Project

-Through the development cycle of this project I have learnt a lot of key concepts related to Angular, ExpressJS and PostgreSQL.\
+Through the development cycle of this project I have learnt a lot of key concepts related to Angular, Express and PostgreSQL.\
 For Angular specifically, I have gained a greater understand of it's Component Lifecycle, Directives and Pipes, which throughout the Development Process helped guide me to simplify the creation of certain Application Features.
 I hope to carry over this knowledge to future projects.

 One of the major challenges I had faced in development was handling Project Scope and Requirements.\